 Other physical movements in body language

-In addition to all above-mentioned movements, there can be some other physical movements.
-People who cover their mouths while speaking/answering the interviewer’s questions, touch their faces too much, constantly fix their hair, don’t make eye contacts, etc. give an impression of hiding something important.
+In addition to all the above-mentioned movements, there can be some other physical movements.
+People who cover their mouths while speaking/answering the interviewer’s questions, touch their faces too much, constantly fix their hair, don’t make eye contact, etc. give an impression of hiding something important.
 They are generally assumed to be insecure and self-conscious.

 The importance of body language in job interviews